 Legislative Changes.
 Legal, tax and regulatory changes may occur that can adversely affect the Trust or the Participating Preferred Trust Units.
 There can be no assurance that income tax, securities and other laws will not be changed in a manner that adversely affects the Trust or the Participating Preferred Trust Units.
 Likewise, increases in real estate taxes, service and transfer taxes, or introductions of new taxes such as the carbon tax, cannot always be passed through to residents or users in the form of higher rents, and may adversely affect the Partnerships' ability to make distributions of cash to the Trust and in turn, the Trust's ability to make cash distributions to its Participating Preferred Trust Unitholders.
-Similarly, changes or increasing the restrictions on discharges or other conditions, as well as changes in laws affecting development, construction and safety requirements, may result in significant unanticipated expenditures, which could also have an adverse effect on the Partnerships' ability to pay to the Trust and in turn, the Trust's ability to pay to the Trust and in turn, the Trust's ability requirements.
+Similarly, changes or interpretations of existing laws increasing the potential liability for environmental conditions existing on properties or increasing the restrictions on discharges or other conditions, as well as changes in laws affecting development, construction and safety requirements, may result in significant unanticipated expenditures, which could also have an adverse effect on the Partnerships' ability to pay to the Trust and in turn, the Trust's ability to make Distributions to its Participating Preferred Trust Unitholders.